We are doing science for policy

-The JRC runs an air pollution research observatory, contributing to the United Nations Economic Commission for Europe's European Monitoring and Evaluation Programme (UNECE-EMEP).
-The JRC data allow us to benchmark the impacts of emission reduction policies and show important trends or changes in atmospheric composition.
+The JRC runs the European Commission Atmospheric Observatory for air pollution in Ispra (IT), contributing to the United Nations Economic Commission for Europe's European Monitoring and Evaluation Programme (UNECE-EMEP) and the World Meteorological Organisation Global Atmosphere Watch (WMO-GAW) programme.
+The data allow us to benchmark the impacts of the air quality and climate change policies, and show important trends or changes in atmospheric composition.

-The JRC observatory measures concentrations of carbon monoxide (CO), ozone (O3) and secondary aerosol precursors (SO2, NOx) as well as particulate matter (PM).
-Daily aerosol samples are collected on quartz fibre filters to determine PM2.5 concentrations and chemical compositions.
-Weekly quartz samples are collected for the same analyses of PM10.
-Rainwater samples are also collected to assess the aerosol-wet deposition.
+The JRC observatory measures concentrations of carbon monoxide (CO), ozone (O3) and secondary aerosol precursors (SO2, NOx, VOCs) as well as particulate matter (PM).
+Daily aerosol samples are collected to determine PM2.5 concentration and chemical compositions.
+Rainwater samples are also collected to assess acidifying and eutrophying species wet deposition.

-The aerosol measurement programme has been enhanced to turn the JRC observatory into a super-station where all the parameters needed to understand the interplay of ozone and aerosols with solar radiation are measured.
-As such, aerosol size distribution (in the range 8 nm - 10 µm), and aerosol absorption and scattering coefficients are continuously monitored.
-The vertical profiling of aerosols is carried out using a LIDAR (Light Detection And Ranging laser beam).
+The measurement programme has been continuously enhanced since 1985 to comprehend the series of variables needed to understand the interaction between air pollution and climate change.
+The aerosol particle size distribution (in the range 8 nm - 10 µm), and light absorption and scattering coefficients have been continuously monitored since 2004.
+The vertical profile of light extinction and backscattering is carried out using a LIDAR (Light Detection And Ranging laser beam).
+More recently, new technologies for measuring NO2 concentration and aerosol optical properties were introduced.
 Additional measurements are carried out during specific periods to develop EMEP-recommended methodologies or European standards.